Law Offices of

 Business success is founded on correct structure.
 If we are your business attorney, you can count on an excellent foundation to support your new or reorganized business.
 Preliminary Questions to ask Seller

-There are very many factors you will need to consider as you form your new business.
-You will want to start by writing your business plan which will include attending to the structure of your business, how it will be registered, where will it physically be located, what equipment and supplies will be needed, what permits and registrations are necessary, how it will be financed, who will set up the books and do the bookkeeping.
+There are many factors you need to consider as you form your new business.
+You want to start by writing your business plan which will include the structure of your business, how it will be registered, where will it physically be located, what equipment and supplies you will need, what permits and registrations are necessary, how you will finance it, and who will set up the books and do the bookkeeping.
 We can help you with the formation of the entity that is appropriate for your business.

 There are the tax considerations and business laws that are specific to your location within your state.
-You will need to consider the complexity of setting up promotional and advertising to speed your business growth while maintaining ownership of your proprietary information and intellectual property.
+You need to consider the complexity of setting up promotions and advertising to help your growth while maintaining control of your information and intellectual property.

-We are familiar with all of these problems of business law, and we have solutions to your specific problems.
+We are familiar with all of these problems of business law, and we have solutions for your specific problems.

 The Scope of Business Law